-Although arts, entertainment, and recreation (AER) industry performance is not tied as closely to the travel and tourism industry as are the accommodations and transportation industry sectors, traveler purchases do support a portion of jobs in the AER sector.36 Table 9 shows both private and public employment and earnings, and gross taxable sales data from 2013 to 2014.37 This sector includes Utah's ski industry, nature parks, museums, zoos, historical sites, amusement parks, performing arts, and spectator sports.
+Although arts, entertainment, and recreation (AER) industry performance is not tied as closely to the travel and tourism industry as are the accommodations and transportation industry sectors, traveler purchases do support a portion of jobs in the AER sector.
+Table 9 shows both private and public employment and earnings, and gross taxable sales data from 2013 to 2014.
+This sector includes Utah's ski industry, nature parks, museums, zoos, historical sites, amusement parks, performing arts, and spectator sports.
 Utah's AER sector fared well from 2010 to 2014 compared to other leisure and hospitality sectors highlighted in this report.
 Public employment and wages, as well as taxable sales, experienced greater than seven percent increases from 2013 to 2014.
-The data show a significant increase in local government amusement and recreation jobs over the years, which tend to be part-time, seasonal, and lower-paying than, for
+The data show a significant increase in local government amusement and recreation jobs over the years, which tend to be part-time, seasonal, and lower-paying than, for example, federal and state parks jobs.
+In 2014, the AER industry

-Table 10

-Utah's Food Services and Drinking Places Industry
+Table 10 Utah's Food Services and Drinking Places Industry

-w(Millions of 2014 Dollars)